-Orthodox worship is liturgical, that is, following specific ritual patterns and cycles in reverent dignity and embracing the whole of the human person.
-Its reverence and as we are due to its being understood as entering into the very throne room of the Creator.
-Orthodox worship is trans formative in its nature, bringing the Christian more deeply into communion with God and with His cooperation changing him into a holy person, a saint.
+Orthodox worship is liturgical, that is, it follows specific ritual patterns and cycles in reverent dignity and embracing the whole of the human person.
+Orthodox worship is transformative in its nature, bringing the Christian more deeply into communion with God and with his cooperation changing him into a holy person, a saint.

-Worship is distinct from veneration in that the latter is simply the genuine respect that Orthodox Christians show for holy people and things, while worship itself is a total giving over of the self to be united with God.
+Worship is distinct from veneration in that the latter is the genuine respect that Orthodox Christians show for holy people and things, while worship itself is a total giving over of the self to be united to God.

-A secondary but essential component of worship in Orthodox is to teach the dogmas of the faith, forming the Christian in the doctrines of the Church.
+A secondary but essential component of worship in Orthodoxy is to teach the dogmas of the faith, forming the Christian in the doctrines of the Church.

 The center of Orthodox Christian liturgical life is the Divine Liturgy.
-Other major services include Verspers and Orthos (Matins).
+Other major services include Verspers and Matins.